Bill Spencer Jr.: Storylines

 Alison had a drink with Bill at work and Bill insisted he'd drive himself home and ended up crashing his car directly into Brooke.
 Brooke brought Bill to her house to make sure he was okay, and when the police were on the street Brooke kept Bill there to avoid suspicion.
 Katie came over to Brooke's house worried, and was devastated when she found out Brooke and Bill crashed into each other.
 Katie went ballistic and gave her ring back to Bill and said Brooke and Bill should be together.
-Brooke and Bill gave into their passion and made love.
+Brooke and Bill gave into their passion and had sex.
 However Katie had another heart attack, Brooke then told Bill to go back to Katie and that their time together would be nothing more than a lovely memory.
 Brooke found out from Dr. Caspary she's pregnant with Bill's child.
 Brooke told her sister Donna but she kept it a secret.
 Then Brooke tried to seduce Eric and told him about the baby and asked if he would claim paternity.
 Eric declined saying he's in a relationship with Taylor (Stephanie's now deceased) but pressured Brooke into telling the truth.
 Brooke ran over to Bill and Katie's to tell them, but fainted and had a miscarriage, not telling them the truth.
 Brooke later tells Bill who had been concerned about her distant and distracted behavior.
 Bill then held Brooke and sheds tears for their lost child.

 Taylor sneaks into Dr. Caspary's files and finds out Brooke was pregnant and had a miscarriage.
 At Brooke's birthday party (hosted by Katie in Katie and Bill's house) when Donna and Katie were admiring Brooke, Taylor stated that Brooke got pregnant with Bill Spencer's child, but miscarried.
 Katie repeatedly asked Brooke if it was true; however, Brooke couldn't answer because she swore she would never lie to her.
 Katie forced everyone out and was very angry with Bill and Brooke.
 Bill told Katie she was partially responsible because she was pushing them together but was sorry.
 He stated he wanted to make things right but Katie refused.
 Katie asked Bill if he loved Brooke and he refused to answer, consequently Katie and Bill filed for divorce.
 Katie asked for 1% of Spencer Publications, downgrading Bill to 49% and Karen already with 50%.
 Katie – with Karen's permission – fired Bill and Katie took his place.